sangwoopark-njit/sangwoopark-njit.github.io/publpics/demand-response.md

   .figure {
     flex: 1;
     margin-bottom: 20px; /* Adjust the margin as needed */
-	height: 235px; /* Set a fixed height for the figures */
     overflow: hidden; /* Hide any overflowing content */ }